Command Palette

 Important: Using id and name Props

-The id and name props are automatically provided to your custom components.
-Always use them for proper form behavior:
+The id and name props are part of field and are automatically provided.
+Always use them for proper form behavior — spreading field carries them through:

 <input